microsoft/RegionCLIP/README.md

 - **Results**: Our method demonstrates **state-of-the-art** results for zero-shot object detection and open-vocabulary object detection.

 ## Updates
+* [07/11/2022] We included the scripts for concept feature extraction.
+It can be used for your own costomized concept pool!
 * [07/07/2022] We included the scripts for region feature extraction.
 The extracted visual features can be used for various downstream tasks!
 * [06/24/2022] We released [**a Web demo using Gradio on Hugging Face**](https://huggingface.co/spaces/CVPR/regionclip-demo).
 It uses our pretrained RegionCLIP for zero-shot inference.
 Check it out!
 * [06/20/2022] We released models and inference code for our RegionCLIP!